Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP

 \subsubsection{Point Game and Segmentation Test}

-We next evaluate the localization ability of the visual explanations.
+\red{Following the pointing game and segmentation test metric adopted in related works \cite{wang2020score, petsiuk2018rise, wang2023visual, jiang2021layercam, zhang2018top, chefer2021transformer}, we evaluate the localization ability of CLIP using our Grad-ECLIP and the compared methods.} \red{It should be noted that these localization tests are mainly a rationalization of the CLIP prediction, rather than a faithfulness metric.
+Indeed, localization or segmentation performance is not necessarily indicative of the faithfulness, in terms of the insertion and deletion metrics, as indicated in Table~\ref{tab:del_ins_imagenet}.}

 We adopt the ImageNet-Segmentation (ImageNet-S) \cite{gao2022luss} validation set, which has segment annotations on 12,419 images of 919 categories from ImageNet.
 Point Game (PG) is a commonly used metric to evaluate the localization correctness of a visual explanation.
 PG counts a hit score if the location with the largest value in the visual explanation heat map lies within the object region, which can be defined by the class segmentation mask.
 Then the PG accuracy is measured by averaging over all samples.
 Since PG only considers the maximum point, but not the spread of the heat map, we also conduct energy-PG \cite{wang2020score}, which calculates the proportion of heat map energy within the ground-truth mask versus the whole map.
 Similar to the evaluation by \cite{chefer2021transformer, chefer2021generic}, regarding the heat maps as soft-segmentation results, we adopt pixel accuracy (Pixel Acc.), average precision (AP), and averaged mask intersection over union (maskIoU) as additional metrics.